awsdocs/amazon-workspaces-administration-guide/doc_source/workspaces-port-requirements.md

 ## Network Interfaces<a name="network-interfaces"></a>

 Each WorkSpace has the following network interfaces:
-+ The primary network interface provides connectivity to the resources within your VPC and on the internet, and is used to join the WorkSpace to the directory\.
++ The primary network interface \(eth1\) provides connectivity to the resources within your VPC and on the internet, and is used to join the WorkSpace to the directory\.
-+ The management network interface is connected to a secure Amazon WorkSpaces management network\.
++ The management network interface \(eth0\) is connected to a secure Amazon WorkSpaces management network\.
 It is used for interactive streaming of the WorkSpace desktop to Amazon WorkSpaces clients, and to allow Amazon WorkSpaces to manage the WorkSpace\.

 Amazon WorkSpaces selects the IP address for the management network interface from various address ranges, depending on the Region that the WorkSpaces are created in\.
 When a directory is registered, Amazon WorkSpaces tests the VPC CIDR and the route tables in your VPC to determine if these address ranges create a conflict\.
 If a conflict is found in all available address ranges in the Region, an error message is displayed and the directory is not registered\.
 If you change the route tables in your VPC after the directory is registered, you might cause a conflict\.

+**Warning**
-Do not modify or delete any of the network interfaces attached to a WorkSpace\.
-Doing so might cause the WorkSpace to become unreachable\.
+Do not modify or delete any of the network interfaces that are attached to a WorkSpace\.
+Doing so might cause the WorkSpace to become unreachable or lose internet access\.
+For example, if you have [enabled automatic assignment of Elastic IP addresses](update-directory-details.md#automatic-assignment) at the directory level, an [ Elastic IP address](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-eips.html) \(from the Amazon\-provided pool\) is assigned to your WorkSpace when it is launched\.
+However, if you associate an Elastic IP address that you own to a WorkSpace, and then you later disassociate that Elastic IP address from the WorkSpace, the WorkSpace loses its public IP address, and it doesn't automatically get a new one from the Amazon\-provided pool\.
+To associate a new public IP address from the Amazon\-provided pool with the WorkSpace, you must [rebuild the WorkSpace](rebuild-workspace.md)\.
+If you don't want to rebuild the WorkSpace, you must associate another Elastic IP address that you own to the WorkSpace\.

 ### Management Interface IP Ranges<a name="management-ip-ranges"></a>